renalreg/ukrdc-nuxt/ARCHITECTURE.md

 Modules beginning with the `use` prefix, used by the composition API to augment component functionality.
 These function kind of like abstract base classes to provide foundations for components to build on.

 For example, `usePagination` creates basic functionality for pages that use URL query-based pagination.

-<a name="dist"></a>

-## STATIC

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.
-Thus you'd want to delete this README.md before deploying to production.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/assets#static).

 <a name="plugins"></a>